***go to the full list of our photo albums***

 at Northwestern University, University of Wisconsin at Madison, University of Notre Dame and University of Michigan at Ann Arbor.

-went spontaneously further north, up to the upper pennisula of Michigan, or Soo as called by the local folks.
+went spontaneously further north, up to the upper pennisula of Michigan, or Soo, so called by the local folks.
 "Great lakes, Great times".

-Michigan is a great fun place to be.
+Michigan was a great fun place to be.
 We had some unforgettable times: riding

 bicycle in McKinaw Island along the lakeshore of Lake Huron, cruising

-along pictured rocks national seashore on Lake Superior, listening
+along picturesque rocks national seashore on Lake Superior, listening

-to the waterfalls on the Tequamenon river, and wondering in the misty forest on the unpaved road leading to the small town of Munising...
+to the waterfalls on the Tequamenon River, and wandering around in the misty forest on the unpaved road leading to the small town of Munising...

 On the way

-back, we stopped by at the country music capital --- Nashville TN.
-There we visited the Country Music Hall of Fame
+back, we stopped at the country music capital --- Nashville TN.
+We visited the Country Music Hall of Fame

 ( I am a long-time country music fan) and Vanderbilt University.